Table of Contents

 A line editor is not concerned with errors in the structure of your sections but is more concerned with words used to communicate with readers.
 Line editing involves simplifying, shortening, and making each sentence precise for easy readability and relatability.

-While the line editor performs like a copyeditor, their suggestions are usually less critical.
+While line editing is quite similar to copyediting, their suggestions are usually less critical.

 5. Copy editing

-When a manuscript or a piece of content is completed, you have to fill the gaps and ensure its quality is retained even after going through the editing process.
-At the final editing stages, a copy editor must carefully go through the manuscript and find spelling, punctuation, and grammatical mistakes.
+When a manuscript or a piece of content is completed, you have to fill the gaps and ensure its quality is retained even after editing.
+A copy editor must carefully go through the manuscript and find spelling, punctuation, and grammatical mistakes at the final editing stages.
+This is usually the last stage in the different types of editing.

 No matter how refined your language may be, there could be minor errors that can dent the quality of your writing.
 Copyediting ensures that there are no mistakes left in the final draft.